brandon-rhodes/homedir/README.md

-So I decided to make my dotfiles public — I myself will be able to get to them more easily, and anyone else who might be curious can mine them for hints and tibits of wisdom about smoothing away the rough edges of the Unix environment.
+So I decided to make my dotfiles public — I myself will be able to get to them more easily, and anyone else who might be curious can mine them for hints and tidbits of wisdom about smoothing away the rough edges of the Unix environment.

 Enjoy, and please consider all of these files to be MIT-licensed: take